Fonta1n3/FullyNoded/Docs/QandA.md

 Loss of privacy.
 Not loss of funds.
 It holds pubkeys only.
 More info [here](https://github.com/Fonta1n3/FullyNoded/blob/master/Docs/Wallet-Export-Import.md)

+##### Further question : No need to touch my external signing device again?
+So then FullyNoded would be the signer??

+No, signers are seperate, the QR is pubkey only.
+You have to add signer manually as words, if you'd like to spend the funds involved.

 ## General

 #### Question : Why is there no version for Android yet?